MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 # Java support on Azure and Azure Stack

 Java developers can build, integrate, and deploy applications to a variety of Azure and Azure stack services.
 Developers are free to use the distribution and version of Java of their choice for most Microsoft Azure services.
-Certain services will provide and maintain a Java runtime.
+Certain services will provide and manage a Java runtime on behalf of customers.
 This document will help you understand which services provide a Java runtime by default, and which services do not.

 ## Services with a managed or default Java runtime